 Despite its distance from the sea, the build specifications of the Gloucester and Sharpness canal enabled ocean going vessels to safely reach Gloucester; this allowed the county to compete with coastal docks, resulting in substantial effects on the overall development of the commercial characteristics of the town in the 19th century.

-The Severn Estuary is serviced by regional airports on both its Welsh and English sides.
+The Severn Estuary area is serviced by regional airports on both its Welsh and English sides.
 Cardiff and Bristol airports operate international and domestic, chartered and scheduled flights.

 - No. of passengers in 2010: 1,404,6137